-He recently released his 7-part Suite for Jazz Quintet, The Emotional Suite, on a 7-part album called Emotional, Vol. 1: Live at the University of South Florida.
-This recording is an exploration into the late 60's Avant-garde and the modern fusion eras while simultaneously writing to challenge and push his Quintet to new heights–the live performance of the suite had one of the largest audiences and quickest standing ovations of any USF recital within recent years.
-Strikingly unique compositions and arrangements have been pervasive through Bornheimer’s works, being debuted by various ensembles including the USF Jazztet, USF Jazz Ensemble 1, and Paul Gavin & Full Force.
-His composition, Color Shift, was among the Finalists for the 2015 Herb Alpert Young Jazz Composers Award.
+Bornheimer's most recent dedicated Quintet release is a 7-part album called Emotional, Vol. 1: Live at the University of South Florida.
+This recording is an exploration into the late 60's Avant-garde and the modern fusion eras while simultaneously writing to challenge and push his Quintet to new heights–the live performance of the suite had one of the largest audiences and quickest standing ovations of any USF recital within recent years (until his graduate recital).
+Strikingly unique compositions and arrangements have been pervasive through Bornheimer’s works, being commissioned by various ensembles including the USF Jazztet, USF Jazz Ensemble 1, Andrew Allen Trio + Friends, and Paul Gavin & Full Force.

-As a saxophonist, Bornheimer has performed with with local and national ensembles including the USF Jazztet, USF Jazz Ensemble 1, Southtown Fever, Paul Gavin & Full Force, Drum’n’Brass, the Jazz Legacy Big Band, the When We Were Young Band, and the Smithsonian Jazz Masterworks Orchestra.
-He also has studied clarinet with Brian Moorhead, flute with Valerie Gillespie, saxophone, flute, and composition with Dean Eaves, and has taken a few lessons from Ralph Bowen and Rick Margitza.
+As a saxophonist, Bornheimer has performed with with local and national ensembles including the USF Jazztet, USF Jazz Ensemble 1, Paul Gavin & Full Force, the Jazz Legacy Big Band, Samba Jazz Quartet, the New Jazz Standards Quartet, Andrew Allen Trio + Friends, La Lucha, Jack Wilkins & Friends, and the Smithsonian Jazz Masterworks Orchestra at various venues including the Umbria Jazz Festival, Jazz à Vienne, the Wigan Jazz Festival, and the Birmingham Jazz Festival.
+Professionally as a sideman or soloist, he has performed at the Jewel of the Ridge Jazz Festival and the Hague Jazz Festival and, as a member of the top Big Band at USF, performed with Danny Gottlieb, Frank Greene, Christine Jensen, Maria Schneider, Rufus Reid, Steve Houghton, Ryan Truesdell, Gary Smulyan, Michael Dease, and Ron Blake.
+He has studied clarinet with Brian Moorhead, saxophone & flute with Valerie Gillespie, saxophone with Jack Wilkins, saxophone, flute, and composition with Dean Eaves, composition with Chuck Owen, and has taken a few lessons from Ralph Bowen, Rick Margitza, and Maria Schneider.

 Growing up in South Florida, Bornheimer was exposed to a wide variety of music.
 His mom, on Sunday afternoons, would play cassettes of David Sanborn while driving home; that music always bothered him because it reminded him that the weekend was over.
 Eventually, he grew to like school and didn’t mind David Sanborn.
 In fact, Sanborn is one of his early influences.
 USF alumni Ryan Lupton, one of his first teachers, exposed him to Miles Davis, John Coltrane, Charlie Parker, Cannonball Adderley, and Michael Brecker, all of which play a major role for his musical ear.